Sea view in Vlore from Belvedere cafe 6th floor, pool and bar below, Albania

 • Processing 2–4 weeks, often online

-EU citizens start with 90 visa-free days.
+Plus: EU citizens start with 90 visa-free days.
 Foreign income usually tax-free for nomads.

 Travel Insurance — Important for Your Albania Digital Nomad Budget